AbhishekHarikumar/Data-Visualisation-Using-PowerBI/README.md

 <h2 align="left">Business Statement 6</h2>

 <p align="justify">Effectively analysing orders presents challenges, including identifying their origin by state, city, and country, as well as determining the top customers based on order count.
-There is a need for an interactive and comprehensive dashboard that consolidates this information, provides real-time updates, and enhances data accessibility for stakeholders.</p> <p align="justify">To address these requirements, I developed a detailed Orders dashboard using Looker Studio.
+There is a need for an interactive and comprehensive dashboard that consolidates this information, provides real-time updates, and enhances data accessibility for stakeholders.</p> <p align="justify">To address these requirements, developed a detailed Orders dashboard using Looker Studio.
 The dashboard tracks all relevant metrics, providing stakeholders with a streamlined and insightful tool to monitor order data efficiently.</p>

 <img width="600" alt="OrdersDashboard" src="https://github.com/user-attachments/assets/e86abb90-dc47-4dd3-8246-72d516768325">